 TORONTO -- There will no longer be a dry scrape of the ice surface between the end of regulation and the start of overtime.

 "The feeling in there was the dry scrape is a buzzkill," Detroit Red Wings GM Ken Holland said.
-"It is just taking too long to get from the end of the game back to playing, so we're going to use people to shovel the ice, try within 90 seconds to two minutes to get back up and playing.
-Again, we'll get to the March meetings and see where we are at."
+"It is just taking too long to get from the end of the game back to playing, so we're going to use people to shovel the ice, try within 90 seconds to two minutes to get back up and playing."

-Holland said he felt the other measure implemented to increase scoring in overtime, making teams switch ends of the ice like in the second period, has had a positive effect to this point.
+Holland said he felt the other measure implemented for this season to increase scoring in overtime, making teams switch ends of the ice like in the second period, has had a positive effect to this point.